confluentinc/flink-ai-examples/demos/AI Functions/sentiment_analysis.md

 AI Model Inference and Machine Learning Functions in Confluent Cloud for Apache Flink | Confluent Documentation

-NOTE: You will need to have your own OpenAPI API key to run.
+NOTE: You will need to have your own OpenAI API key to run.
 You can get one at https://platform.openai.com/api-keys.
 There must be a couple of dollars on the API key.